hmajid2301/blog/content/posts/2022-12-01-how-to-use-copier-to-create-project-templates/index.md

   - Templates with copier
 ---

-Hi :wave: everyone, in the blog post I'm going to over how we can use `Copier` to create templates for our repositories.
+Hi :wave: everyone, in this blog post I'm going to over how we can use `Copier` to create templates for our repositories.

 ## Why create a template repo ?